Frankfanwei/AI4Heath/README.md

 </p>

 # Introduction
-This repository contains the source code for the Healthi subnet running on top of [Bittensor](https://github.com/opentensor/bittensor).
-The primary objective of this subnet is to leverage AI models for predictive diagnostics using electronic health records (EHRs).
+This repository hosts the source code for the Healthi subnet, which operates atop the Bittensor network.
+The primary goal of this subnet is to utilize AI models for predictive diagnostics based on electronic health records (EHRs).

-In the rapidly evolving healthcare technology sector, the integration of Artificial Intelligence (AI) is revolutionizing preventive medicine, particularly through predictive diagnostics.
-The growing availability of patient data, especially EHRs, offers a substantial opportunity to harness AI for predicting health outcomes.
-This subnet on the Bittensor network incentivizes miners based on the performance of their AI models in clinical prediction tasks assigned by the subnet validators, such as disease forecasting using EHRs.
-This network aims to employ these high-performing AI models developed by miners to improve patient outcomes, enhance healthcare delivery, and foster personalized clinical risk management.
+In the rapidly advancing field of healthcare technology, AI integration is transforming preventive medicine, particularly through predictive diagnostics.
+The increasing availability of patient data, especially EHRs, presents a significant opportunity to leverage AI for predicting health outcomes.
+This subnet on the Bittensor network rewards miners based on their AI models' performance in clinical prediction tasks, such as disease forecasting using EHRs.
+Our network aims to utilize these high-performing AI models developed by miners to improve patient outcomes, enhance healthcare delivery, and promote personalized clinical risk management.

 # Quickstart
 This repository requires Python 3.10 or higher and Ubuntu 22.04/Debian 12.

-Installation (skip the first line if bittensor is already installed):
+Installation (omit the first line if Bittensor is already installed):
 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/opentensor/bittensor/master/scripts/install.sh)"
 $ sudo apt update && sudo apt install jq npm python3.10-dev python3.10-venv git && sudo npm install pm2 -g && pm2 update